 Most of our services are free at the point of delivery.
 However, we do make a small charge for some to help us meet the ongoing costs.
 For example, our Fitness & Friendship Clubs which club members pay a nominal amount to attend.

 Support Us ...

-Age UK Wiltshire is an invaluable source of support throughout our community for older people, their families and carers.

-With your support, we could reach many more.
+Age UK Wiltshire is local, independent and recognised and wholly committed to supporting older people in need of help.
+With your support we could reach many more people.

 Fundraise with us